 She uses an integrative methodology and looks for meaningful patterns in her choices of modalities and interventions that are directly influenced by her personal and educational life experiences.
 She uses this self-awareness to recognize roles, identities and behavioral patterns that stem from her own family and professional experiences, which aids in identifying specific patterns in others.

 She applies her personal experiences and multicultural background to her professional counseling practices with a strong reliance on a holistic and person-centered approach.
-She specializes in trauma-informed/trauma-sensitive care, cultural and racial identity, historical, systemic, interpersonal and transgenerational trauma therapy.
-Some interventions she utilizes include, somatic, mindfulness and cognitive-behavioral therapy.
+She specializes in trauma-informed/trauma-sensitive care, childhood trauma, cultural, gender and racial identity, historical, systemic, interpersonal and transgenerational trauma therapy.
+Some interventions & modalities she utilizes include: Somatic Experiencing®, Core Process Psychotherapy, Compassion-Focused therapy, Mindfulness Based- Cognitive Behavioral Therapy.

-She has a strong passion to continue her work in advocacy and support for marginalized communities experiencing mental health issues.
+She has a strong passion to continue her work in advocacy and support for marginalized communities experiencing cultural disparities in mental health.

 Trainings & Certifications